dockterj/klipper/README.md

 * Adds example g code macros to emulate some original Makerbot behaviors

-/config/printer-makerbot-replicator2x-2012.cfg can be used as a starting point for both 2 and 2x printers.
-Replicator2 printers can simply delete or comment the second extruder and the heated bed plate settings.
+/config/printer-makerbot-replicator2x-2012.cfg can be used as a starting point for 2x printers.
+/config/printer-makerbot-replicator2-2012.cfg can be used as a starting point for Replicator 2 printers.

 # Installation

-(Add specific steps for cloning this repo manually and/or using KIUAH)
+To-do: (Add specific steps for cloning this repo manually and/or using KIUAH)

 Clone this repo and do the normal installation steps.